Home > Blogs

 FOREWORD:

 There is only one way to tell the truth, tell it like it is.
 We can't sugar coat deception and mis-representation.
-This is a plain talking article that does not wince from blunt honesty, it is not our intention to offend anyone but if it happens then so be it.
+This is a plain talking article that does not wince from blunt honesty (we name names) and it is not our intention to offend anyone but if it happens then so be it.

 Stacks: